Forex Education

 From this, one can see that opportunity cost plays a vital role in decision-making.
 A comprehensive Return of Investment analysis may help dramatically aid this because, as stated earlier, the equation provides a reasonable basis for numerical comparison.

-What is a good return on investment?
+What is a good return on investment in forex trading?

-What has considered a good return on investment is hard to tell.
+What has been considered a good return on investment is hard to tell.
 Each industry has its average ROI.
 For example, marketing and advertising for every $1 invested will bring you at least $2.
-On another side, real estate and stocks can get you a cumulative high amount of profit, but ROI is much smaller.
+On another side, real estate and stocks can get you a cumulative high profit, but ROI is much smaller.
 See the image below:

 What is good return on investment

-Share this Image about Good Return on investment On Your Site
+Share this Image about Good Return on investment On Your Site.

 Which investment offers the best combination of low risk and high return?